Professional edition active

 Dose and Administration of Hepatitis B Vaccine

-The dose for Engerix-B and Recombivax HB is 0.5 mL IM up to age 20 years or 1 mL IM for adults (≥ 20 years).
-The dose for Heplisav-B (HepB-CpG) is 0.5 mL IM for adults ≥ 18 years.
-The dose for PreHevbrio is 1.0 mL IM for adults ≥ 18 years.
+The dose for the individual recombinant HepB vaccines is 0.5 mL IM up to age 20 years or 1 mL IM for adults (≥ 20 years).
+The dose for the adjuvanted recombinant formulation is 0.5 mL IM for adults ≥ 18 years.

-All children not previously vaccinated with HepB vaccine should be vaccinated at age 11 or 12 years.
-A 3-dose schedule is used; the first and second doses are separated by ≥ 4 weeks, and the third dose is given 4 to 6 months after the second dose.
-However, a 2-dose schedule using Recombivax HB can be used; the second dose is given 4 to 6 months after the first.
+All children not previously vaccinated with HepB vaccine should be vaccinated between 11 years and 15 years of age (2).
+A 3-dose schedule is used; the first and second doses are separated by ≥ 4 weeks, and the third dose is administered 4 to 6 months after the second dose.
+However, a 2-dose schedule using Recombivax HB can be used; the second dose is administered 4 to 6 months after the first.

 Adults age 19 through 59 years who have not been previously vaccinated should complete a 2- or 3-, or 4-dose series.
-The usual schedule for adults using Engerix-B, PreHevbrio, or Recombivax HB is a 3-dose series with 2 doses separated by ≥ 4 weeks, and a third dose 4 to 6 months after the second dose.
-Heplisav-B (HepB-CpG) is given in 2 doses at least 4 weeks apart and can be given as a substitute in a 3-dose series with a different HepB vaccine.
+The usual schedule for adults using recombinant vaccines is a 3-dose series with 2 doses separated by ≥ 4 weeks, and a third dose 4 to 6 months after the second dose.
+The recombinant adjuvanted formulation is administered in 2 doses at least 4 weeks apart.

-Heplisav-B (HepB-CpG) and PreHevbrio should not be given during pregnancy because safety data are not available on its use during pregnancy.
+HepB-CpG should not be administered during pregnancy because safety data are not available for use during pregnancy.

 Adverse Effects of Hepatitis B Vaccine

-Mild effects include pain at the injection site and occasionally an increase in temperature to about 38° C.
+Mild effects include pain, redness, and swelling at the injection site.
+Occasionally, an increase in temperature to about 38° C, fatigue, headache, and malaise may occur but are typically mild and transient.

 More Information